-Coordinates of the pole (plane) Reference axis of the angle
+Coordinates of the pole (plane) Angle reference axis

 X/Y +X

 Y/Z +Y

 Z/X +Z

 Absolute and incremental workpiece positions

 Absolute workpiece positions

 Absolute coordinates are position coordinates that are referenced to the datum of the coordinate system (origin).
 Each position on the workpiece is uniquely defined by its absolute coordinates.